markoagidej/Library-Management-System-with-Database-Integration/README.md

 When you create a book with a new genre, that genre is automatically created in the library database!

 ### 2. View genre details
-Enter a genre and view a list of all books in this genre.
+Enter a genre and view its descriptio nand category.

 ### 3. Display all genres
 See a list of all genres contained in the library.